 Courtney Anders, DVM and Practice Owner

 I was born in Annapolis, Maryland, and I received my undergraduate degree from Towson University with a major in biology and a minor in chemistry.
 I then obtained my DVM (Doctor of Veterinary Medicine) degree from the Virginia-Maryland Regional College of Veterinary Medicine in Blacksburg, VA.
-Immediately following graduation, I moved to Portland, OR, which I believe is one of the greatest cities in the world for its love of animals, people, art, and the environment.
-Before opening Pearl Animal Hospital, I worked as a veterinarian at Raleigh Hills Animal Hospital, where I developed a special interest in preventative medicine, client education, and veterinary dentistry.
+Immediately following graduation, I moved to Portland, OR, which I believe is one of the greatest cities in the world for its love of animals, people, wine, art, and nature.
+Before opening Pearl Animal Hospital, I worked as a veterinarian at Raleigh Hills Animal Hospital, where I developed a special interest in preventative medicine, client education, veterinary dentistry and senior care.
 My natural compassion and respect for animals is why I chose to become a veterinarian.
+Through my connection with my patients I am most grateful for the genuine connection I’ve made with my clients who I truly consider an extension of my family.
 Pearl Animal Hospital exists so that we may practice and promote excellence in veterinary medicine and so that we may serve those who are committed to the very best health care for their companion animals.
-I currently live in SW Portland with my loving husband Nate, our wonderful twins Oliver and Scarlett, and our two affectionate and mischievous miniature dachshunds Sophie and Stella.
+I currently live in NE Portland with my loving husband Nate, our wonderful twins Oliver and Scarlett, our two mischievous counter-surfing cats Santa Claws and Dax Shepard, and our sweet senior miniature dachshund Stella.

 I am a 2013 graduate of Oregon State University College of Veterinary Medicine.
 I originate from Missouri, but got my undergraduate degree in International Communications at DePauw University in Greencastle, IN.
 After a brief time tending bar in Scotland (you know, International Communications, and all), I landed in Manhattan working in book publishing (a few steps in between have been edited out of this summary).
 As incredible as that experience was, it paled in comparison to the draw of the northwest.
 I moved to Portland in 2004 and worked for the Sales Department of a local microbrew while attending classes to apply to vet school.
 During that long, circuitous route, the joy of the hard won benefits of finding a career that is finally the right fit are being appreciated.
 Still combining the ability to meet a wide variety of interesting people with giving the highest level of care to their pets in a profession that allows for continual learning and growth has been as rewarding as I hoped.
 The most meaningful part of this career remains connecting with pet owners, helping them navigate the road of their pets’ lives to make them as long and as high quality as possible.